jasonpeace/ginkgo/README.md

 alignments returned.
 Without this, it would often find more than the len(alignments) could even return.
 In real life, i'd work with a scientist or other bioinformatics people to determine the appropriate algorithm.
 The language in the challenge made it seem like you wanted a match without gaps or mismatches so that is what i've attempted to implement.
 Its probably not the best use of the aligner.
 The code for this can be found in app/protein_app/modules/alignment.py.
+The genomes specified in the challenge were downloaded in a genbank format and stored in their own folder under /app.
+When the aligner runs, it uses SeqIO to parses these and looks for features that are proteins.
+Their dna is extracted from the origin/parent and used as the target for the alignment.

 #### Vite
 Vite is being used to compile React components into the static dir used by Django.
 This is configured for more of a SPA style